 The Diabetes Service acts as a referral service following a wide variety of diabetic children and teenagers.
 The Diabetes Service operates in close collaboration with the primary care physician in the community but offers a full range of services related to diabetes care.
 Currently, there are approximately 1000 patients with diabetes followed on this service and 700-800 of these are seen regularly 2-5 times per year.

-The Division of Endocrinology and Metabolism provides 24-hour on-call coverage to all patients including those with diabetes.
-The division provides clinical nurse specialists, nutritionists, a social worker, and a psychologist to assist in the care of chronic diseases, especially diabetes.
+The Division of Endocrinology and Diabetes provides 24-hour on-call coverage for all patients.
+Those who assist in the care of chronic diseases, particularly diabetes, include clinical nurse specialists, nutritionists, a social worker, and a psychologist.